History of the Jews in Sicily: Middle Ages

 The Jews lived in many Sicilian cities such as Palermo, Messina and Catania.
 In the 6th century, communications were sent to Pope Gregory I about the plight of the Jews in the Kingdom of Sicily.
 From the late 7th century, Sicily joined with Calabria to form the Byzantine Theme of Sicily.
 In 831, Sicily came under the Arab dominion, which treated the Jews with relative tolerance.

-In 1072 Sicily fell to the Normans and the Jews were again brought under the supremacy and jurisdiction of the Catholic Church.
+In 1072 Sicily fell to the Normans and the Sicilian Jews were again brought under the supremacy and jurisdiction of the Catholic Church.
 The Norman Kingdom of Sicily lasted until 1194, when it fell to the Hohenstaufens.
 In 1210, the Jews of Sicily faced such persecution from the Crusaders that Holy Roman Emperor Frederick II had to intervene on their behalf.
 Frederick also employed Jews from Sicily at his court to translate Greek and Arabic works.
 Persecution of the Jews continued.
 But, despite persecution, Sicilian Jews continued to thrive.
 Some Sicilian rabbis communicated with Maimonides posing religious questions.